abhinav937/Lattice_NanoIce/README.md

 # iCESugar-nano FPGA Flash Tool

 A comprehensive tool for synthesizing and programming iCESugar-nano FPGA boards.
+This tool provides a streamlined workflow for FPGA development, from Verilog synthesis to board programming.

+## Features

+- **One-Command Flash**: Synthesize and program your FPGA with a single command
+- **Automatic Toolchain Setup**: Installs all required FPGA tools (yosys, nextpnr-ice40, icepack, icesprog)
+- **Cross-Platform Support**: Works on Linux and macOS
+- **Flexible Configuration**: Support for custom constraints and clock frequencies
+- **Easy Installation**: Multiple installation options including one-line curl installation

 ## Quick Installation